Increase Your Passive Income By Knowing How Dividends Work

-I look at dividend payout ratios 2 ways.
+I look at dividend payout ratios in 2 ways.
 First dividends per share divided by earnings per share.

-But the problem with using earnings are the accounting rules.
+But the problem with using earnings is the accounting rules.
 For any given time and for certain industries they can be confusing.
 And lead to a poor assessment of a company’s dividend.
 Not always.
 But sometimes.

 So, I also check the dividends paid against free cash flow.
 Since our dividends are paid from cash.

 In either case, a lower dividend payout ratio is better.
 It indicates the company has ample room to increase its future dividends.
 Or, withstand an earnings drop without having to reduce the dividend.

 Key Takeaways: The dividend payout ratio is a very useful tool.
 To evaluate a company’s dividend payment capacity.
 And dividend safety.
 This leads us to more discussion about safe dividends.

 When I think about dividend safety, this is what I ask myself.
 I ask if the company’s dividend is safe from suspension or a reduction for the foreseeable future.